akhoury6/rbcli/README.md

 	parameter :force, 'Force testing', type: :boolean, default: false, required: false # (Optional, Multiple) Add a command-specific CLI parameter.
 Can be called multiple times

 	config_defaults 'defaults.yml'                                                     # (Optional, Multiple) Load a YAML file as part of the default config.
 This can be called multiple times, and the YAML files will be merged.
-User config is generated from these config_default :myopt2, description: 'Testing this again', value: true             # (Optional, Multiple) Specify an individual configuration parameter and set a default value.
+User config is generated from these config_default :myopt2, description: 'Testing this again', default: true             # (Optional, Multiple) Specify an individual configuration parameter and set a default value.
 These will also be included in generated user config

 	extern path: 'env | grep "^__PARAMS\|^__ARGS\|^__GLOBAL\|^__CONFIG"', envvars: {MYVAR: 'some_value'}     # (Required unless `action` defined) Runs a given application, with optional environment variables, when the user runs the command. extern envvars: {MY_OTHER_VAR: 'another_value'} do |params, args, global_opts, config|                   # Alternate usage.
 Supplying a block instead of a path allows us to modify the command based on the arguments and configuration supplied by the user.